Before I go through the individual maintenance of coat on the Komondor I would like to first take the chance to put out

 Frequently Asked Questions

 Will the cording irritate my Komondors skin?: No, between each cord and the skin there is a finger-sized gap where the hair is not matted.
 This forms naturally in most komondor and prevents any irritation to the skin, allowing air to travel freely.
 If you notice there is no space between the cord and skin, try to split the hair more regularly.

 Will my Komondor overheat during the summer?: The coat of a corded dog is all weather resistant and dual purpose, it helps to keep the dog cool during the summer months and in winter assists in keeping the heat in.
-As long as shade and shelter is provided, your Komondor will not overheat during the Summer, there are Komondor who happily live in Spain, they are a breed who adjust well to their surroundings.
+As long as shade and shelter is provided, your Komondor will not overheat during the Summer, there are Komondor who happily live in Spain and other warm climates, they are a breed who adjust well to their surroundings.

 What age are cords noticeable?: The cords tend to come into the beginnings of their potential at 16 months, it is at this age that you should try to finalise any adjustments in the width of the cords you would like for the dog in the future, keeping in mind they need to be thick enough to hold the weight without falling out.
 I recommend no smaller than a thumbs width.

 Will my Komondor smell?: Komondor do not smell anymore than any other dog breed would, with the basic maintenance of trimming around genitals, bathing when required, and ensuring the dog is thoroughly dry you will find your Komondor will not have a distinct odour to them.

 Will the coat grow back if shaved?: In one word, yes, the coat will grow back, but likely to a different standard to the original.
-A komondors cords are formed by the adult coat intertwining with the puppy coat, shaving removes the puppy coat and often the coat which grows in after shaving is more prone to matting and clumping, taking longer to form cords with and as a consequence picking up more debris than the average coat.
+A komondors cords are formed by the adult coat intertwining with the puppy coat, shaving removes the puppy coat and often the coat which grows in after shaving is more prone to matting and clumping, taking longer to form cords with and as a consequence picking up more debris than the average coat during this period.

 Before and After: Bathtime